 Prolongation of prothrombin time has been reported rarely in patients receiving amoxicillin.
 Appropriate monitoring should be undertaken when anticoagulants are prescribed concomitantly.
-Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of anticoagulation.
+Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of anticoagulation (see section 4.5 and 4.8).